 886 United Nations Plaza

 Fax: (212) 319-8232

-On behalf of the 3,300 members of PEN American Center, an international organization of writers dedicated to protecting freedom of expression wherever it is threatened, we are writing to protest the ten- and nine-month prison sentences handed down to L’interprète editor Nsimba Embete Ponte and his assistant Davin Ntondo Nzovuangu, respectively.
+On behalf of the 3,300 members of PEN American Center, an international organization of writers dedicated to protecting freedom of expression wherever it is threatened, we are writing to protest the months-long pretrial detention of L’interprète editor Nsimba Embete Ponte and his assistant Davin Ntondo Nzovuangu.

-PEN American Center believes the detention and conviction of Nsimba Embete Ponte and Davin Ntondo Nzovuangu to be in violation of their right to freedom of expression, as guaranteed by Articles 22-24 of the DRC Constitution, as well as the African Charter on Human and Peoples’ Rights and the International Covenant on Civil and Political Rights, to which the Democratic Republic of Congo is a signatory.
-We therefore call for their immediate and unconditional release.
+PEN American Center believes the detention of Nsimba Embete Ponte and Davin Ntondo Nzovuangu to be in direct violation of Articles 22-24 of the DRC Constitution, the African Charter on Human and Peoples’ Rights, and the International Covenant on Civil and Political Rights, to which the Democratic Republic of Congo is a signatory.
+We therefore respectfully call for their immediate and unconditional release.

 Thank you for your attention to this matter.